 “I always intend to be true to who I am in my paintings.”

-I hope for the viewer to feel emotion and be drawn into spaces and places inside my paintings.
+I hope for the viewer to be drawn inside my paintings.

 1990 was a pivotal turning point in my life and when I began painting.
-In 1998 I graduated with a First Class Fine Art BA (Hons) from University Chichester.
-I've received funding awards to develop my work and for various community art projects, such as West Pier Art.
-Prizes won include 'Red Crucifixion' for the Kress Project, Georgia Museum of Art.
+I graduated with a First Class Fine Art BA (Hons) from Bishop Otter University, Chichester In 1998 and since received funding awards to develop my work and for collaborative and community projects, such as West Pier Art.
+I've won prizes, such as 'Red Crucifixion' for the Kress Project from Georgia Museum of Art.

 Contact Maria - [email protected]

 Born 1950 London

 2000 7307 C & G.FE Teacher Training, Brighton

 1998 First Class Honours BA Fine Art, Bishop Otter University Chichester

 2015 'West Pier Art', Individual Award, Arts Council England

 2012 Prize for painting 'Red crucifixion', Kress project, Georgia Museum of Art